The Lowdown on Sleep Hygiene: Everything You Need to Know For Better Sleep

 Like what I mentioned, a routine before going to bed is imperative to help your body relax and go into "sleep mode."
 To do this, you can begin by following relaxing techniques, such as:

 If you are falling asleep before eating, then that's totally fine.
-But do not eat a lot right before sleeping, as this would cause heartburn and lack of digestion in the body.
+But don't eat a lot right before sleeping, as this would cause heartburn and lack of digestion in the body.
 If you have trouble falling asleep, you may want to try eating a bit of food that helps you relax and sleep better, such as nuts, cherries, or even dark leafy greens.

 The ultimate relaxation is through meditation, which lulls you to sleep by practicing your breathing and mindfulness.
 If you aren't familiar with how it goes, you can check up on a free guide meditation for sleep to help you get started!